NatWest opens on Sunday as IT glitch causes chaos

-LONDON (Reuters) - British bank NatWest opened 1,200 of its branches on a Sunday for the first time in its history as it struggled to address massive disruption for millions of its customers from a computer systems failure earlier in the week.
+LONDON, June 24 (Reuters) - British bank NatWest opened 1,200 of its branches on a Sunday for the first time in its history as it struggled to address massive disruption caused to millions of its customers by a computer systems failure earlier in the week.

-The bank, owned by part-nationalized Royal Bank of Scotland (RBS.L), opened the branches between 0800 GMT and 1100 GMT, having already extended its opening hours on Saturday, drafting in more than 7,000 staff to deal with the crisis.
+The bank, owned by part-nationalised Royal Bank of Scotland , opened the branches between 0800 GMT and 1100 GMT, having already extended its opening hours on Saturday, drafting in more than 7,000 staff to deal with the crisis.

 NatWest is battling to get on top of a huge backlog of failed payments after a software upgrade on Tuesday night went wrong, resulting in the bank being unable to process payments for its personal and business customers.